 The same is true in Cecil’s case: even if we care about preventing predators from killing other animals, it is surely better to do this humanely than to kill them.
 For example, we could take the predators out of their natural environment and give them good lives that don’t involve hunting prey.
 But even if we accept that killing Cecil isn’t the best thing that Walter Palmer could have done, the question remains: was it a good thing to do?
 Was it better to kill Cecil than to have left things as they were?
 We would presumably think that it would be better for John’s neighbor to shoot John in order to save the lives of his victims than to do nothing and let his victims die, even if we think it would be even better for her to call the police and report John.
 Similarly, it may be better for us to kill predators like Cecil than to do nothing, even if it would be even better if we could humanely remove predators from the environment without killing them.

-There’s no reason for considering the lives of predators like lions to be more important than the lives of their prey.
 Another key objection to the argument we have given here, however, is that prey animals like the wildebeest may themselves have terrible lives—lives that are worse than death—even if we take predators out of the equation.
 Besides having predators to fear, prey animals are also subject to disease, parasites, and starvation.
 And if prey animals have lives that are not worth living, then we may be doing them a favor by leaving predators in the environment that can end their life sooner, rather than waiting for them to die from natural causes.

 We accept that prey animals may indeed have miserable lives, and that if they do then Cecil’s death is actually worse than people have previously thought, as his death condemns his potential prey to potentially many more years of suffering than had he killed them.
 But the claim that prey animals have miserable lives leads animal activists to surprising conclusions of a different sort.
 If wild animals don’t have lives worth living then we should try to either improve their lives to the point that they are worth living, or we should prevent such animals from existing in the future.
 In other words, we should focus on reducing disease, parasites and starvation among wild animals, or on reducing their population size.